 If you add multiple attributes to your category, more bubbles will appear, so results are sliced by every possible combination of the added attribute values.
 The bubbles will only show the value names for the attribute that was last added.
 You can hover over a bubble to see what other values are slicing the result in a datatip.
 If you do not see a datatip, ensure that the Show datatips box is checked in Chart configuration > Datatips.

 - In Chart, you can check Flatten hierarchy to show all of your results together, rather than grouped into circles.
 You can also arrange your options in either ascending, descending, or no order in the Ordering drop-down list.

 - In Colors, you can select a background color and color encoding options.
 If you unchecked Flatten hierarchy, you can select the colors for the circles grouping your results in Node color.

 A picto chart enables you to visualize differences in each value using images or symbols.
 Picto charts function best using one metric and one attribute with a small number of values.
 In your chart legend, you can see what colors correspond to what values and the approximate number each image represents.
-You can change where your legend is located and the text style in Chart configuration > Legend.
+You can change where your legend is located and the legend style in Chart configuration > Legend.

 - In Chart, you can select a new image to represent your results.
 Images are divided into different categories.
 You can select a new category from the Icon drop-down list.
 You can also edit the amount of space between each icon by dragging the circle on the Icon margin bar.
 Each image is automatically assigned a value, but you can uncheck Automatic scale to enter a new number to represent each image.